htem/pymaid_addons/pymaid_addons/connection_configs/README.md

-To set a particular server as the default one to connect to, link `catmaid_configs.json` to point to the server config you want to use:
+To set a particular server as the default one to connect to upon importing this package, link `default_connection.json` to point to the server config you want to use, e.g.:

-    ln -sf catmaid_configs_virtualflybrain_FANC.json catmaid_configs.json
+    ln -sf catmaid_configs_virtualflybrain_FANC.json default_connection.json